Eilean Fada Mor Summer Isles. The big long island in the shadow of Tanera Mhor and Tanera Beg

 The Divernet website has some fascinating images and illustrations of the wreck, where it lies and some more background to the grounding.
 Here

-The landing point chosen was a slab of heavily eroded flat rock that allowed me to drag the dinghy up from the water.
+The landing point chosen was a slab of heavily eroded flat sandstone that allowed me to drag the dinghy up from the water.
 That was followed by a scramble on all fours around a jutting face of rock and up onto the lush grass.
 The wind had the long grass shimmering as gusts raced across the surface.
 I set off determined to knock off the island as quick as possible as I had a nervousness about the anchorage in such a strong breeze.

 The run to the 39m top was a fabulous experience of stepping through the long grass, braken and deep mosses and the contrasting grip and sureness of the bare hard sandstone slabs that broke through the vegetation.
 The ‘top’ lay beyond the most wonderful flat grass meadow that had wind-blown Cotton Grass dancing in the breeze.
 The cairn was a jumble of boulders and big slabs piled up together.
 Someone had spent a fair effort assembling the sizable pieces of rock.
 Jutting up and topping the cairn was an upended smaller slab of sandstone.
 Like so many uninhabited and rarely visited islands the cairn was clad in undisturbed and healthy green lichen.